SCUMBAG0LEE/Assets-Room/README.md

 5) Run 3dmigoto.exe And Then Run Genshin Impact

-Warning: There have been no Bans for using 3dmigoto yet, but if you DO get banned, we take no responsibility.
+Warning: There have been no Bans for using 3dmigoto yet, but if you DO get banned, we take no responsibility. if you need help, you can join us at https://discord.gg/agmg